Yassinesahyane89/filrouge_plane_ticket_booking_system/README.md

 # Plane Ticket Booking System

-This is a web application for booking plane tickets.
-Users can browse available flights, select their preferred departure and destination airports, choose a date and time, and purchase tickets.
+The Plane Ticket Booking System is a web application that allows users to browse and book flights.
+Users can search for available flights by specifying the departure and destination airports, as well as the date of departure.
+Once the user has selected a flight, they can purchase tickets for the desired class and number of passengers.

+As an administrator, the user can manage the database of countries, cities, airports, planes, classes, and flights.
+The administrator can add, edit, or delete any of these entities, as well as passengers and user roles.

+The application is built using  the Laravel framework, with a MySQL database for storing data.
+It also uses HTML, CSS, JavaScript and bootstrap for the front-end.

+Overall, the Plane Ticket Booking System provides a simple and convenient way for users to search for and book flights, while also offering administrators the tools to manage the system efficiently.

 ## Installation